maikupero/squirebot/README.md

         sb.
             help :
-                Essentially returns this list of commands to you on discord. greet :
+                // sb.help // Essentially returns this list of commands to you on discord. greet :
-                Accepts and returns various greetings.
+                // sb.hi // Accepts and returns various greetings.
             attend :
-                Takes care of your every need.
+                // sb.attend // Takes care of your every need.
             guess :
-                Simple guessing game to play with your bot. aoe /civ/randomciv :
+                // sb.guess // Simple guessing game to play with your bot. aoe /civ/randomciv :
-                Suggests a random civ to play in Age of Empires 4, complete with custom flag emoji.
+                // sb.randomciv // Suggests a random civ to play in Age of Empires 4, complete with custom flag emoji.

             weather () : If unspecified, prompts the user to send a location - city name, zip code, or coordinates. location :
-                    i.e. sb.weather Tokyo
+                    // sb.weather Tokyo // Gives you the current weather in Tokyo complete with emoji.

             dota () :    If unspecified, sends a help menu for dota functionality.
             -   pool () :    If unspecified lists the hero pools saved into the bot's database.